 A trip to Jamaica certainly brings plenty of adventures, sunshine and turquoise waters, as well as some of the most delicious food you have ever tried.
 From its “ya, mon” vibe to its familiar reggae music playing in the background of most of the places you visit, the beat of these Jamaican folk tunes will surely get stuck in your head.
 Soon enough, you will be jammin’ to these melancholy tunes about life.
 When you hear the word Jamaica, dreadlocks and Rastafarians may come to mind, but the truth is that less than 5% of the Rastafarian community live or have lived in Jamaica, but their reggae music is alive and well on this island.
-So, get your groove on, “Buffalo Soldier” and come take a trip to Jamaica with me, mon!
+So, get your groove on, “Buffalo Soldier” and come take a few Jamaican excursions with me, mon!
+Let’s fill our bellies with Jamaican drinks and Jamaican desserts and then fill our hearts with Jamaican love!

 Jamaica is known for its tropical weather, which includes humid and hot weather.
 Jamaica lies on the hurricane line in the Atlantic Ocean, which makes the country prone to hurricanes between June 1st to November 30th.
 So be aware when heading to Jamaica during this time.
 With that being said, the best time to go to Jamaica is November to mid-December.
 During this best time-period, the spectacular island of Jamaica has warm weather ranging from mid-70’s to 80’s with very little humidity.
 Hotel, flights, and car rentals are often priced lower during this time period than any other time of the year.